 Partnerships for Research and Education in Materials

-The Partnerships for Research and Education in Materials (PREM) is funded by the United States National Science Foundation (NSF) and has the goal of building partnerships between minority-serving institutions and research Centers.
-The aim is to increase recruitment, retention, and degree attainment by a broader range of students and at the same time support excellent research and education endeavors.
+The Partnerships for Research and Education in Materials (PREM) program under the United States National Science Foundation (NSF) has been archived.
+The goal of the PREM program was to build partnerships between minority-serving institutions and research Centers, aiming to increase recruitment, retention, and degree attainment while at the same time support excellent research and education endeavors.

-IMOD acts as a hub for collaboration for two PREM communities, the Partnership for Education and the Advancement of Quantum and Nano-Sciences (PEAQS) and the Venture for Innovation in Self-assembly and Integration of Optoelectronic Nanostructures (VISION).
+IMOD serves as a hub for collaborations for two PREM communities, the Partnership for Education and the Advancement of Quantum and Nano-Sciences (PEAQS) and the Venture for Innovation in Self-assembly and Integration of Optoelectronic Nanostructures (VISION).

-Engagement with our PREM partners leverages the existing programming and structure provided by IMOD.
-In addition to collaborating in cutting-edge research, participants from our PREM partners will be invited to our year-round professional development, our annual meetings, week-long lab-based course and connecting with our network of external partners.
+Engagement with our PREM partners leverages existing programming and structure provided by IMOD.
+In addition to collaborating in cutting-edge research, members from our PREM partners participate in our year-round professional development program, including to attend our week-long lab-based course and annual meeting, and connect with our network of external partners.

-Find out more about each of IMODs PREM Partners below.
+Find out more about IMOD’s PREM Partners below.

 Partnership for Education and the Advancement of Quantum and Nano-Sciences :PEAQS